How is AI helping Australian Construction Companies?

 • Form, ITPs, Inspections

 This tool is for the Site Managers!
-It has a mobile app and a web based UI.
-The tool allows users to upload their Induction Criteria, Company policies etc. so that all Site Inductions are undertaken electronically, with all documentation, licenses and identity documentation is saved electronically.
-The best part is that the tool allows subcontractors to upload their Safe Work Method Statements (SWMS) for the Site Managers review and approval via a workflow.
-This one is a must have for the Site Managers.
+It has a mobile app and a web-based UI.
+The tool allows users to upload their Induction Criteria, Company policies, etc., so that all Site Inductions are undertaken electronically, with all documentation, licenses, and identity documentation saved electronically.
+The best part is that the tool allows subcontractors to upload their Safe Work Method Statements (SWMS) for the Site Managers’ review and approval via a workflow.
+This one is a must-have for the Site Managers.

 4. Microsoft Project - Time Management tool

 This one is a classic time management tool and has stood the test of time.
-This tool has improved over the years and helps users create Schedules / Gantt charts to manage sequencing of trades and milestones.
-The tool allows for complex linkages between tasks and dependencies which allows the user to manage complex projects with lots of dependencies and staging of works.
+This tool has improved over the years and helps users create Schedules / Gantt charts to manage the sequencing of trades and milestones.
+The tool allows for complex linkages between tasks and dependencies, which allows the user to manage complex projects with lots of dependencies and staging of work.

 5. EstimateOne - Tendering and Procurement

-The web based IT tool has revolutionised the tendering of commercial projects as it allows the builder to put up offers of work and that is available for all relevant subcontractors on the platform to review, decide to respond and submit their price.
+The web-based IT tool has revolutionised the tendering of commercial projects as it allows the builder to put up offers of work that is available for all relevant subcontractors on the platform to review, decide to respond, and submit their price.
 This minimises the administrative effort for the builder, and also helps smaller / less known subcontractors to gain access to hundreds of new projects they could be tendering to!
-This tools also helps builders in pricing tenders as they can put out tender requests and receive responses in smaller timeframes so they can compile their lump sum price with minimal risk in their tender submission.
+These tools also help builders in pricing tenders as they can put out tender requests and receive responses in smaller timeframes, so they can compile their lump sum price with minimal risk in their tender submission.

-So in summary, there are a heap of tools available to commercial and residential builders today, that can help them minimise administrative effort and focus on the important aspects of their projects and become better project managers and site managers.
-It is all about embracing the change!
+So in summary, there is a heap of tools available to commercial and residential builders today that can help them minimise administrative effort and focus on the important aspects of their projects and become better project managers and site managers.
+It is all about embracing the change.

 Links to the tools: